dylan86/NewUnityProject/README.md

 New Unity Project
 -----------------

-This is only a trial version
+This is only a test version